christianhidber/easyagents/README.md

 and [huskarl](https://github.com/danaugrs/huskarl).

 ### Use EasyAgents if
-* you have implemented your own environment and want to experiment with it
+* you have a gym environment and want to experiment with it
 * you want try out different libraries and algorithms, but don't want to learn the details of each implementation
 * you are looking for an easy and simple way to get started with reinforcement learning